+Plant, Furniture & Equipment

+ICT Equipment 3 to 5 years

+Office Furniture 10 years

-Plant, Furniture & Equipment ICT Equipment Office Furniture Vehicles and Road-making Equipment Other Plant & Equipment 3 to 5 years 10 years 3 to 20 years 5 to 15 years
+Vehicles and Road-making Equipment 3 to 20 years

+Other Plant & Equipment 5 to 15 years

-Building & Other Structures Buildings (componentised) 20 to 100 years
+Building & Other Structures

+Buildings (componentised) 20 to 100 years

-Playground Equipment 20 to 100 years
+Playground Equipment 25 years

 Benches, Seats, etc 10 to 20 years

 Infrastructure

 Sealed Roads - Surface 25 to 35 years

 Sealed Roads - Base 100 to 400 years

 Unsealed Roads 25 to 100 years

 Bridges 100 years

 Kerb & Gutter 80 years

 Footways 15 to 50 years

 Stormwater Drainage 100 years

 CWMS 3 to 200 years

 Marine and River 10 to 100 years

 Council's data is reviewed on an ongoing basis and adjustments are made to correct any errors identified.
-With regard to capital renewal expenditure, the useful life is reviewed in line with the new condition rating and the carrying amount is adjusted following the writing back of accumulated depreciation for each asset. nd in which they are situated.Council's data is reviewed on an ongoing basis and adjustments are made to correct any errors identified.
-With regard to capital renewal expenditure, the useful life is reviewed in line with the new condition rating amount is adjusted following the writing back of accumulated to correct any errors identified.
+With regard to capital renewal expenditure, the useful life is reviewed in line with the new condition rating and the carrying amount is adjusted following the writing back of accumulated depreciation for each asset. nd in which they are situated.
+Council's data is reviewed on an ongoing basis and adjustments are made to correct any errors identified.
 With regard to capital renewal expenditure, the useful life is reviewed in line with the new condition rating and the carrying amount is adjusted following the writing back of accumulated depreciation for each asset.